OAEC empowers place-based communities to design their own regenerative systems, building regional-scale resilience to global crises.

 MG and OAEC encouraged participants to stay in touch after the course, especially about how to implement resilience-based strategies in their work in an ongoing way.
 This opened the door for several collaborations in the past 3 years, such as Urban Tilth’s “all hands on deck” work parties to turn an abandoned school’s baseball field into a community farm.

-The Movement Generation Justice & Ecology Project’s work over the past few years represents OAEC’s burgeoning ambition to foster community-wide resilience by influencing targeted community “change agents”—from social justice organizers through Liberation Permaculture to educator teams through our School Garden Teacher Trainings.
+OAEC’s collaboration with the Movement Generation Justice & Ecology Project represents our burgeoning ambition to foster community-wide resilience by influencing targeted community “change agents.”